Buying a home is a long-term investment. It’s like getting into a long-term relationship, actually. Really. Think about it.

-You’re going to put a lot of time into it, live in the house, maintain it, pay the bills… You’re going to clean the house, check if it needs repairs.
-And if it does, do those necessary repairs or fork out the money for a third-party to do it for you.
+You’re going to put a lot of time into it, live in the house, maintain it, pay the bills, clean the house, check if it needs repairs – and if it does, do those necessary repairs or fork out the money for a third-party to do it for you.

 Which, you know, also costs…money.

 An average house costs at least RM420,000 in Malaysia, which is a rather large amount considering that you don’t even take living and basic expenses into account just yet.